Businesses roll out strategies to cope with coronavirus — but not all employees can work from home

 Another ripple effect will be felt as firms cancel travel and related activities.
 F5, for example, postponed a meeting Tuesday with analysts and investors in New York City as well as its annual user conference, set for March 16-19 in Orlando, Florida.
 “We believe that hosting a large group event drawing participants from many regions is not appropriate at this time,” the company said in a statement.

-On Monday, a spokesperson for Visit Seattle was unable to confirm whether there had been any cancellations at the Washington State Convention Center or other regional conference facilities, such as Meydenbauer Center in Bellevue.
-As of Saturday, there had been no cancellations reported, the spokesperson said Saturday.
+Late Monday, a spokesperson for Visit Seattle said there had been no reported cancellations at the Washington State Convention Center, but was unable to confirm the situation at other regional conference facilities, such as Meydenbauer Center in Bellevue.

 It’s also unclear how effective companies’ measures will be in protecting workers.
 Many companies said they would adjust their strategies based on their own changing circumstances as well as any changes in guidance from government health agencies, such as the U.S. Centers for Disease Control and Prevention.

-Note: This article as been updated with information from Visit Seattle.